anonsas/25-forkify/README.md

 - NPM - for dependency management.
 - SASS - for keeping things organized.
+- JavaScript - to create dynamic and interactive web content.
 - ParcelJS - for bundling, transpilation, development, etc.

 ## Installation